When you’re dealing with the stress and upheaval of a move, the last thing you want to deal with is a moving scam.

 When you work with a renowned moving company, you will only be required to pay for the moving truck and services after your belongings have been delivered to your new home.

 Rather, work with a company that doesn’t require you to put down cash or a large amount of money to reserve their services.
-Ensure to check with the moving company at least once after you reserve the truck and book the services to ensure the movers will arrive at your home on time.
+Ensure to check with the moving company at least once after you reserve the truck and book the services to ensure the movers will arrive at your home on the move day and on time.

 Most legitimate companies will only ask for a down payment of 20 percent or less of the full price.
 In fact, many movers don’t even ask for a down payment.
 Instead, you pay upon delivery.
 This way the company is held responsible for actually getting your belongings to the final destination safe and on time.